anrbn/GCP-Attack-Defense/CloudFunction/PrivEsc-via-CloudFunction.md

 Now, there's a special member called `allUsers` that represents anyone on the internet.
 You can grant the member : `allUsers` the role : `Cloud Function Invoker`.
 This will allow anyone on the internet to invoke the Cloud Function without requiring authentication.
 However we'll stick to giving a specific service account the permission `Cloud Function Invoker`.
 Invoking a Cloud Function using the `allUsers` binding, the function's logs will show the request came from an unauthenticated source, making it suspicious in some cases.
 On the other hand, if a service account is used, the logs will show request coming from an authorized source, reducing any suspicion.

-### Permission Required to Set IAM Policy Binding to a Cloud Function
+### APIs and Permissions Required to Set IAM Policy Binding to a Cloud Function

 In order to grant the "Principals" a "Role", the user or service account performing the operation must have the certain permissions as listed in the table below.
 Here's the list of least number of permissions that's required to give a member or group the role `Cloud Function Invoker` to Invoke a Cloud Function (gCloud & Cloud Function API):